“Carbon footprint” is a term you’ve probably been hearing a lot of lately. But if you’re not 100 percent sure what it means, you’re in good company.

 Costa Rica already gets 98 percent of its electricity from renewables, chiefly hydropower.
 It wants to hit 100 percent by 2021.
 The country is also turning its attention to reducing emissions from fossil fuels used for transportation.
 For example, government policy encourages people to choose electric vehicles: not just with financial incentives like tax breaks, but also other attractive perks like better parking.

-What contributes the most to carbon emissions in the United States?
+What contributes the most to carbon footprints in the United States?

 Close to 80 percent of all U.S. emissions are thought to be directly or indirectly related to household consumption.
 That includes things like your electricity usage and the gas in your car, plus things you buy like appliances, furniture, gadgets and food.